You want smart political talk without the meltdowns?

 That's a good point.

-He's gonna do a live Netflix hit.
+He's going to do a live Netflix hit.

-I think it's what is the date on this thing?
+I think it's, what is the date on this thing?

-Uh, but it uh maybe it's gonna air one almost uh just short of a year after he got slapped by Will Smith.
+I'm not really sure when, but maybe it's going to air one, almost just short of a year after he got slapped by Will Smith.

 Okay, thank you.